Continued from "Princess Twilight Sparkle Part 1".

 - Chekhov's Gun: The seeds that Discord was spilling everywhere during his first confrontation with Celestia and Luna are actually "plunder seeds", which eventually grew into the plants attacking Equestria.
 This might explain why he never went into Villainous Breakdown when Celestia and Luna confronted him.
 He knew they found the power to defeat him.

 - Chekhov's Skill: When Twilight returns from the Everfree Forest, Discord is seen watching some ponies getting attacked by the plants, then casually makes them vanish at Twilight's insistence, showing he is perfectly capable of removing them.

-- Combat Tentacles: The more dangerous Plunder Vines act as these, attempting to ensnare unwary ponies.
+- Combat Tentacles: The more dangerous Plunder Vines act as these, attempting to ensnare unwary ponies, such as how they captured Celestia in Part 1 and imprisoned her and Luna next to the base of the Tree of Harmony.
 They also attempt to constrict and smother Twilight when she tries to save the Tree of Harmony.

-- Conspicuous CGI: The Elements of Harmony during the flashbacks are very obvious 3D models.
+- Conspicuous CG: The Elements of Harmony during the flashbacks are very obvious 3D models.

 - Continuity Nod: "Does anypony think that this is a lost cause?" — Rainbow Dash to Applejack, Pinkie Pie, Fluttershy, and Rarity.
 It turns out to be said once before in "The Crystal Empire - Part 1".

 - Converging-Stream Weapon: When Celestia uses the Elements against Nightmare Moon, the Element of Magic channels the energy of the other five into a rainbow beam.

 - Creepy Crossdresser: Discord in his french maid outfit.
 He even minces as he heads off frame.